jaredtao/TaoQuick/README.md

 detail use step：

-1. copy src/TaoQuick to your project, in any location
+1. copy src folder to your project, in any location

 2. copy cmake/taoQuick.cmake to your project, in any location